arieivs/42/1_born2beroot/README.md

 <br />

 ## 🌱 Born to be Root
-Follow [Antonio's amazing notes](https://www.notion.so/Born2BeRoot-6a10c2b772a74c20981c1c16b961b404) - that's basically what you need to know.
+Follow [Antonio's amazing notes](https://www.notion.so/Born2BeRoot-6a10c2b772a74c20981c1c16b961b404) - that's basically what you need to do.
 Some additional notes below:

-1. Create a new Virtual Machine
+### 1. Create a new Virtual Machine
 * Create a new VM (with Debian 64-bit) and go for all recommended options;
-* File size: if you're aiming for the bonus, choose 30.8 GB (conversion??) else keep it at 8GB;
+* VM size: if you're aiming for the bonus, choose 30.8 GB else keep it at 8GB;
 * Host key: shortcut which allows you to getting out of the virtual machine when it's capturing your mouse and keyboard (it appears on the right-bottom corner of the window);
-* No GUI is allowed, so you cannot choose Graphical Install (choose just Install) - not so sure
+* No GUI is allowed, so you cannot choose Graphical Install - choose just Install (confirm!!).

-2. Partitions & LVM
+### 2. Partitions & LVM
+* Select your disk/device to create a new partitions table, and then select the generated free space;
+* Total: 8 GiB = 8.6 GB;
+* Primary(boot): 487 MiB = 510.7 MB, Mount point: boot, bootable flag on;
+* Note: round the size to tenths and not hundredths (so 510.7 instead of 510.66) or it will change your value; -> more complex!!
+* Logical: 7.5 GiB = 8 GB;
+* Root: 2.8 GiB = 3 GB;
+* Home: 3.8 GiB = 4 GB;
 Primary partition vs logical - search

 [sda](https://www.tec4tric.com/linux/dev-sda-in-linux)